social-dist0rtion-protocol/DAO/DIPs/001/README.md

 Being `n` the number of confirmations required to execute a transaction:
 - A proposal is **accepted** when at least `n` owners vote for it.
 - A proposal is **paid** and funds are transferred when at least `n` owners agree that the work has been successfully delivered.

+## Improve the governance
+The governance can be improved by submitting new DAO Improvement Proposals (DIPs).

+A **DIP** follows the same confirmation rules of a **proposal**.

+## Owner's Responsibilities
+The correct functioning of the DAO depends on the conduct of its owners.

+Every owner is required to follow those rules:
+- Backup their keys, and store them securely.
+- Immediately report lost or stolen keys to the other owners.
+- Be responsive to evaluate a proposal when asked by another owner.